 With this project we ask questions from within and as part of cross-disciplinary communities related to movement, music, and computing.
 The goal of this project is to draw out and care for differences that have come to matter within and between disciplinary motives, methods, and modes of articulation.
-We seek not only provocations, but provocations upon provocations, inciting an iterative process of folding voices into one another, and exploring multiplicity within in our ways of thinking, making, and relating.
+We seek not only provocations, but provocations upon provocations, inciting an iterative process of folding voices into one another, and exploring multiplicity within our ways of thinking, making, and relating.

 As a starting point, our question for you is: what escapes computation in interactive performance?